hku-systems/UPA/README.md

 3.Running query an example query:

-`python tests.py --wq simple --path $HOME/test/dataset.txt.upa --attack yes`
+`python tests.py --wq simple --path $HOME/test/dataset.txt.upa --attack yes --sp 1111`

 By setting `--attack yes`, a differential attack is conducted by running the same query twice, whose input datasets differ by only one data record (a data record is randomly removed from the input dataset).
-UPA will detect and avoid the attack ("differential attack is detected and avoided" is printed), and outputs the noisy computation result.
+UPA will detect and avoid the attack (the message "Differential attack is detected and avoided" will be printed), and output a noisy computation result.

-By setting `--attack yes`, a differential attack is not conducted so UPA simply outputs the noisy computation result.